mirunapopescu99/DSCI-Churn-Prediction/README.md

-# Data Science in The Creative Industries: Churn Prediction
+# Data Science in The Creative Industries: The Retail Churn Predictor

 ## Author / Contact